mantidproject/mantid/docs/source/release/v3.10.0/reflectometry.rst

   - Ctrl+V pastes the contents of the clipboard into the selected row(s).
 If no rows are selected, new ones are added at the end.
   - Ctrl+X copies the selected row(s) to the clipboard and deletes them.

+- A brief description about the columns in the table can be now accessed by using the *What's this* tool (last tool in the toolbar) and clicking on the column headers.

 ISIS Reflectometry (Old)
 ########################